Cyclone Batsirai: Mauritius

 Along with the airport, all transport services were closed due to the impact.
 Wind gusts reached 155 km/h, and rain totalled 7 in in other areas of the island country.
 Two deaths were reported.
 Trees had been uprooted in many areas, and at least 7,500 homes faced power outages.
 A total of 138 people sought refuge in evacuation centers.
 The Mahébourg waterfront was damaged by large waves, with several chairs and tables swept into the sea.
+Local economist estimated the loss countrywide to be Rs1.4 billion (US$32.1 million).

 Réunion

 At least 36,000 people on the island lost power as Batsirai approached, with 10,000 still out on 7 February.
 Several people were injured, with the storm causing carbon monoxide poisoning in 10 people.
 Eleven sailors were stranded in an oil tanker during the storm, and were rescued on 4 February.
-Agricultural losses were estimated at €47 million ($53.3 million).
+Agricultural losses were estimated at €47 million (US$53.1 million).